graciangelica/Customer_Churn_ANN/README.md

 - Majority of customers that churned are those with credit cards.
 - The inactive members have a greater churn and the overall proportion of inactive members is also very high.

-In this project, we use Artificial Neural Networks(ANN) model and after training and evaluating the model, we got 86.9% accuracy score.
+In this project, we use Artificial Neural Networks(ANN) and after training and evaluating the model, we got 86.9% accuracy score.

 The following graph shows the training and validation loss: